Testing of Autonomous Driving Systems: Where Are We and Where Should We Go?: Literature Review and Research Gaps

 \subsection{Gaps and Future Directions for Need 1}

-Corner cases in ADSs are thought as safety-critical driving scenarios that are rare in the real world and possibly cause traffic accidents (e.g., collision).
-As discussed in section~\ref{sec:need1}, the de facto way to find corner cases in the industry is to conduct long hours of on-road testing.
-However, this method is time-consuming and expensive.

-The SE community has investigated a variety of methods to generate corner cases for ADSs.
-One common method is \textbf{search-based testing} \cite{kluck2019genetic, Ben_Abdessalem_2016testing, abdessalem2018testing, Gambi_2019automatically, Calo_2020generating, cal2020simulaneously, han2020metamorphic, li2020avfuzzer, mullins2018adaptive, riccio2020model, Abdessalem_2018testing, Gladisch_2019experience}.
-Search-based testing aims to find a set of testing parameters in a parameter search space to simulate testing scenarios that are most likely to cause collision.
-The search process is normally guided by manually defined \textbf{fitness functions} such as time-to-collision and minimal distance between the ego-vehicle and pedestrians.
-Optimal solutions of such fitness functions are usually found by applying genetic algorithms~\cite{Ben_Abdessalem_2016testing}.
-These methods require prior knowledge to define a proper search space and fitness function.
-Given the variety and complexity of real-world driving scenarios, it is challenging to pre–define a tractable search space.
-It is also challenging to search for the unknowns.
-Wang et al.~\cite{wang2020automatic} explored how to mine new requirements and corresponding formal constraints from use case specifications using NLP techniques for cyber-physical systems.
-Gambi et al.~\cite{gambi2019generating} explored how to generate driving scenarios from historical crash reports.
-As a future direction, it is worth investigating how to elicit new safety requirements from existing crash reports, traffic rules and new on-road driving recordings.
+Among the four emerging needs identified in our study, the need of identifying corner cases and unexpected driving scenarios is the one that receives the most attention from the research community.
+As discussed in Section~\ref{sec:taxonomy}, a large number of corner case generation techniques have been proposed for ADSs.
+These techniques have already constituted of good solutions that we believe ADS practitioners should try out.
+Here we summarize several improvement opportunities for the existing techniques.
+First, for ontology-based or metamorphic relation-based methods, it is worth investigating the generation of more complex driving scenarios (e.g., lane merging, overtaking) beyond, for instance, affine transformations and weather conditions.
+Second, for search-based methods, it is always challenging to define a tractable search space and fitness function for realistic, complex driving scenarios.
+As a future direction, it is worth investigating how to elicit new safety requirements from existing crash reports, traffic rules and on-road driving recordings.
 Such requirements can be used to generate new fitness functions or refine existing ones to augment the search space for more mission-critical testing scenarios.